jwshartle/S3T2TM2/Design Doc.md

 **_Flow of events:_**

-User/Admin opens program and enters username and password (include login use case)
+→User/Admin opens program and enters username and password (include login use case)

- On board, user selects task
+→On board, user selects task

- On the menu of available functions for the tasks, the user selects “edit description”
+→On the menu of available functions for the tasks, the user selects “edit description”

-Find description on table
+←Find description on table

-On the menu of available functions for the tasks, the user selects edit
+←On the menu of available functions for the tasks, the user selects edit

- output to user
+←Output to user

- User makes changes to description
+→User makes changes to description

- write into table
+←Write into table

-display new description on task menu
+←Display new description on task menu

 ### Use Case 10: Add Status of Task